 We can’t wait to see the new Baz Luhrmann version of The Great Gatsby, featuring Leonardo DiCaprio, Carey Mulligan and Tobey Maguire.
 You might remember Luhrmann’s modern adaptation of Romeo+ Juliet, the one with the original playscript and a really powerful soundtrack.
 That film inspired a lot of teenagers to study Shakespeare.
 In May The Great Gatsby is coming out, and it can serve as an excellent opportunity to motivate your students to read the novel before the premiere or even after, if they up resistance.

 Your students may not be familiar with F. Scott Fitzgerald but the film trailer should be powerful enough to initiate an interesting discussion.
 You can also do our extension activities to research the world of the book.

-With this in mind I’ve put together a lesson plan based on the reader (adapted by David A. Hill and illustrated by Catty Flores) and the film (using the trailer) which I hope you enjoy using in your class to raise interest, start a discussion and activate background knowledge.
+With this in mind we have put together a lesson plan based on the reader (adapted by David A. Hill and illustrated by Catty Flores) and the film (using the trailer) which we hope you enjoy using in your class to raise interest, start a discussion and activate background knowledge.

 Download two worksheets in PDF format to print: